GSG-G10/SQL---Transactions/README.md

 A common example of a transaction is the process of transferring money from a checking account to a savings account.

 This involves two operations:

 1- Deducting money from the checking account and

->Note: in the USA a checking account is like a current account in India

 2- Adding it to the savings account.